timm/tested/docs/onRE.md

       - patch $R_i$ with the "except" clause $\epsilon$
         - now of  $R_i$ is triggered **AND** the unless clause is true, then return the conclusion of $C_j$.
     - Overtime, this grows into a patch tree of nested "except" clauses
-    - Historically, kind of offended a lot of people
+    - Historically, the work kind of offended a lot of people
       - very little initial domain structuring
       - then just make it up as you go along, bumbling through the world, stumbling on cases.
     - Surprisingly effective: can maintain 1000s of rules in just a few minutes each day [^comp]